Şerif Mardin: Views

 Mardin coined the concept of "Turkish Exceptionalism" to reveal the reasons for the Turks in dealing with Islam and their vision of the state in a different fashion in contrast to other Muslim countries.
 Mardin objected the idea that the separation between religion and the state in Turkey was a product of Mustafa Kemal Atatürk's movement.
 Instead, he argued that this separation began during the Ottoman period.
 Concerning secularism, Mardin also posited a view that reflects the exceptional use of the term in Turkey.
 He stated that secularism in Turkey does not refer to a hostile state approach towards religion.
-Instead, secularism for Turks means that the state comes before religion by just “one millimeter”.
+Instead, secularism for Turks means that the state comes before religion by just “one millimetre”.

 Mardin asserted that religion, Islam in this context, and its representatives, including clerics, function as a mediator between the individual and the state.
 Islam was also a unifying code for those in the periphery during the late period of the Ottoman Empire.
-For Mardin Kemalism and Islam were not rival ideologies.
+For Mardin, Kemalism and Islam were not rival ideologies.

-In 2007, Mardin coined the term “community pressure” (Mahalle baskısı) to describe a sociological reality that has been experienced in the secular Turkish society as a result of raising of Islamic lifestyle in the country.
+In 2007, Mardin coined the term “community pressure” (Mahalle baskısı) to describe a sociological reality that has been experienced in the secular Turkish society as a result of the rise of Islamic lifestyle in the country.
 He argued that the Naqshbandi order was "an extraordinarily resilient revivalist movement, in which all of the successful elements of modern Turkish Islamic politics have originated."